cfpb/regtech-data-validator/README.md

 Open this repository within VS Code and press `COMMAND + SHIFT + p` on your keyboard.
 This will open the command bar at the top of your window.
 Enter `Dev Containers: Rebuild and Reopen in Container`.
 VS Code will open a new window and you'll see a status message towards the bottom right of your screen that the container is building and attaching.
 This will take a few minutes the first time because Docker needs to build the container without a build cache.
 You may receive a notification that VS Code wants to perform a reload because some extensions could not load.
 Sometimes this happens because extensions are loaded in conflicting orders and dependencies are not satisfied.

 ## Development

 There are few files in `src/validator` that will be of interest.

 - `checks.py` defines custom Pandera Check class called `SBLCheck`.
 - `global_data.py` defines functions to parse NAICS and GEOIDs.
 - `phase_validations.py` defines phase 1 and phase 2 Pandera schema/checks used for validating the SBLAR data.
 - `check_functions.py` contains a collection of functions to be run against the data that are a bit too complex to be implemented directly within the schema as Lambda functions.
 - Lastly, the file `main.py` pulls everything together and illustrates how the schema can catch the various validation errors present in our mock, invalid dataset and different LEI values.

 ## Test data

 - The repo includes unit tests that can be executed using `pytest`.
 These tests can be located under `src/tests`.
 - The repo also includes 2 test datasets for manual testing, one with all valid data, and one where each line represents a different failed validation, or different permutation of of the same failed validation.
 - [`sbl-validations-pass.csv`](src/tests/data/sbl-validations-pass.csv)
 - [`sbl-validations-fail.csv`](src/tests/data/sbl-validations-fail.csv)

-## Development
+## Development Process and Standard

 Development Process
 Below are the steps the development team follows to fix issues, develop new features, etc.